 The console is also quite good.
 In terms of feedback, there are 3 clear LED windows that provide information on speed / distance covered, exercise time / calories burnt and incline level / pulse rate.

 In terms of programs, Reebok has really pulled out the stops and included more than 30 programs on this treadmill.
-Which is impressive at these types of price points!
+Which is impressive at this price point!
 The manual program enables target distance, speed or calories to be set and the speed and incline are controlled by the user while the selected target counts down.
 There are 24 preset programs whose speed and incline profiles are printed right on the console as well as 3 user-defined programs for the ultimate flexibility.

 A pair of pulse grip sensors provide estimates of heart rate when grabbed for a few seconds and these are also used for the body fat test function.
+Sadly there is no wireless heart rate receiver which is a shame as the grip sensors really aren’t very accurate and holding the bars while trying to run is ok for 5 seconds, but certainly not ok for longer periods than that.
 The console also features a pair of speakers and as well as a fan.
 However, on both the speakers and the fan, this seems to be very much an exercise of ticking boxes on spec sheets as the speakers are very tinny, and the fan doesn’t seem to move much air!

 The folding mechanism is easy to use and provides hydraulic assistance.
 Transport wheels are also provided which enables the treadmill to be tilted and moved about whilst folded.

 The warranty on the ZR8 treadmill is Reebok’s standard 2 years parts & labour.